19hours/sg-statutes/Acts/Economic Development Board Act.md

 (2) The chief executive officer shall —

-(a) be known by such designation as the Board may determine; and
+(a) be known by such designation as the Board may determine;

+[11/2008 wef 26/05/2008]

-(b) be responsible to the Board for the proper administration and management of its functions and affairs in accordance with the policy laid down by the Board.
+(b) be responsible to the Board for the proper administration and management of its functions and affairs in accordance with the policy laid down by the Board; and

 [11/89]

+[11/2008 wef 26/05/2008]

+(c) not be removed from office without the consent of the Minister.

+[11/2008 wef 26/05/2008]

-(3) The Board may, with the approval of the Minister, appoint another person to be a temporary chief executive officer during the absence, or incapacity owing to illness or otherwise, of the chief executive officer.
+(3) The Board may appoint another person to be a temporary chief executive officer during the absence, or incapacity owing to illness or otherwise, of the chief executive officer.

 [7

 [11/89]

+[11/2008 wef 26/05/2008]

-### Appointment of officers and employees
+### Appointment of officers, employees, etc.

-9\.—(1) The Board may from time to time appoint and employ such officers and employees as may be necessary for the purposes of this Act and may from time to time dismiss them.

-(2) All officers and employees of the Board shall be under the administrative control of the Board.

-[8

-### Ineligibility for employment as officers or employees of Board

-10\.—(1) No person shall be eligible for employment as an officer or employee of the Board who has, directly or indirectly, by himself or his partner, any share or interest in any contract with, for or on behalf of the Board.

-(2) Any officer or employee of the Board who has or acquires any such share or interest shall, in the discretion of the Board, be liable to summary dismissal without notice.

-(3) No officer or employee shall be deemed to have or acquire any such share or interest by reason only that —

-(a) he is or becomes a member of an incorporated company which owns land situated in Singapore or has a contract with or executes work for the Board, unless he has a beneficial interest in the shares of that company and the total value of these shares exceeds $10,000 or 10% of the total value of the issued share capital of the company whichever is the less; or

-(b) he has or acquires a share in any loan issued by the Board or in any security for the same.

-[9
+9\.
+The Board may —

+(a) appoint and employ such number of officers and employees on such terms as to remuneration or otherwise as the Board may determine and may terminate their services or exercise disciplinary control over them in accordance with their terms of service; and

+(b) engage and remunerate for their services such persons or agents as the Board considers necessary for carrying out its functions and duties.

+[11/2008 wef 26/05/2008]

+10\.
+[Deleted by Act 11/2008 wef 26/05/2008]

 ### Rules for establishment of pension or provident fund scheme